Dither/live-page-code/README.md

-# Save snapshot of the page for Opera
+# Save snapshot of the page
 =============

-Extension saves page source code and CSS styles including all modifications made by scripts and Opera.
+This Opera extension saves page source code and CSS styles including all modifications made by scripts and the browser.

 For correct saving create «text/phf» MIME type (Settings-Preferences-Advanced-Downloads-Add) with «htm» extension and «Save to disk» action.